wistia/wistia-open-docs/_posts/google-analytics.md

 {% post_image hashed_id: '1ef890a9af475643ea37b1bd048a7574ef589dee', width: 730, class: 'float_right' %}

 Using Wistia and Google Analytics is a good way to get all your top-level video analytics data in the same place you already get your other website tracking information.
-The screenshots above may not be _exactly_ like you see, since there are a few different versions of Google Analtics, Universal Analytics, etc.
+The screenshots above may not be _exactly_ like you see, since there are a few different versions of Google Analytics, Universal Analytics, etc.

+## Disable Google Analytics Tracking

+Want to prevent a video from generating events in your Google Analytics account?
+There's an [Embed Option]({{ '/embed-options#googleAnalytics' | post_url }}) for that.
+Set `googleAnalytics` to `false`, and your video will go about its business without bothering Google Analytics.
+It will continue to generate stats in your Wistia account as usual.